A Gold Standard Dataset for the Reviewer Assignment Problem

 Second, the experiments we conduct in this work rely on Semantic Scholar profiles.
 These profiles are constructed automatically and may not be accurate.
 Thus, mistakes of the algorithms we observe in this work can be partially due to the noise in the profile creation.

+Third, the design of the survey interface can influence the data and, consequently, the evaluations.
+We hope for further studies on reviewer expertise, potentially employing diverse methodologies.
+When combined with our dataset, these additional studies could provide a more robust and multi-dimensional evaluation.

-Finally, we reiterate that the present version of the dataset was constructed by participants who collectively are not representative of the general computer science community.
-For example, about 40\% of participants are affiliated with CMU.
+Finally, we reiterate that the present version of the dataset can have sampling bias and may be constructed by participants who collectively are not representative of the general computer science community.
+For example, about 40\% of participants are affiliated with \cmu.
 To alleviate this issue, we continue the data collection process and encourage the readers of this paper to contribute their data points to the dataset:

-\subsection{Acknowledgments}
+\section{Acknowledgments}